-Should read "The crate should be positioned on the floor resting on its pallet feet as shown.
+The crate should be positioned on the floor resting on its pallet feet as shown.
 Remove the ten 10mm lid securing bolts.
 Set aside for use when replacing the lid.
 Remove the (HEAVY) lid CAREFULLY, setting aside for use later.

-STEP 2 Remove the skids, the accessory kit and the two grille boxes.
+Remove the skids, the accessory kit and the two grille boxes.
 Then remove the two upper packaging inserts (Foam rubber and polystyrene).
 There is also a separate foam rubber protector for the bass driver.
 This must be removed carefully.

-STEP 3 Position the skids as shown below.
-There are slots machined above the base board bolted onto the bottom of the loudspeaker - the skids are fitted into these.
+Position the skids as shown above.
+There are slots machined above the base board bolted onto the bottom of the loudspeaker the skids are fitted into these.